CrossTheRoadElec/Phoenix5-Examples/HERO C#/HERO FRC Control/readme.md

 Using these projects together allows the control of CTRE devices from the HERO while the roboRIO handles the enable signals.

+## Why?

+Phoenix already supports the CTRE CAN motor controller and sensor devices for roboRIO.
+However there may be advantages in having other sub systems commanding these devices.

+For example, a device can calculate the feed-forwards and target positions of a single complex mechanism such as a multi joint arm or swerve drivetrain.
+Then, directly update the involved Talon SRXs without involving the roboRIO.

+Different platforms have different languages, toolchains, debugging-features, performance metrics, etc.  This example focuses on the HERO control board, but this method could be used with anything that can link Phoenix.
+Additionally developers can port the open source Phoenix-netmf repository.

+RoboRIO still sends the FRC-specific enable, ensuring safe operation of these motor controllers.

 ## Setup
 Both the roboRIO and HERO must be connected on the same CAN bus.